8 Strength Training Tips to Build Muscles for Women

 #4 Eat Healthy Fats and avoid saturated fats

 Dietary fat has a direct relationship with testosterone production.
 An increase in dietary fat intake seems to bring on an increase in testosterone levels, which is a must when you are trying to gain muscle mass.

 Your main focus should be to increase your intake of essential fatty acids and not saturated fats.

 #5 Drink at least 90 oz of water every day

 Did you know that not drinking enough water can cause your body to overheat?
 To make sure that your muscles stay hydrated, you have to drink plenty of water.

 How much should you drink?
 Well, according to the National Academy of Sciences Engineering and Medicine, Women should drink at least 90 ounces of water every day.

 Take your water bottle with you everywhere and keep if filled.
 Space your water intake throughout the day too — consider 4 planned intervals of drinking.
 Use the alarm feature on your phone to remind you when to drink.

 Dehydration happens easily at higher temperatures and dryer environments.
-You’ll need to increase your intake during Spring and Summer months.
-A dehydrated muscle takes longer to repair itself than a hydrated one.
+To avoid this, increase your intake during Spring and Summer months.
+A dehydrated muscle also takes longer to repair than a hydrated one.

 #6 Take a Multi Vitamin